CsabaDu/CsabaDu.DynamicTestData/README.md

 - **Intuitive sample implementations**
 - **Flexible abstractions** that support custom types, reusable data holders, and framework-specific enhancements

-In the first part of this section, we will focus on the following core advanced topics:
+In this section, we will focus on the following core advanced topics:
 - Temporary `DataStrategy` Overriding
 - Generate Custom Display Name When Using `Argscode.Properties`